Aeroluna/LunaCoopMod/README.md

 - Added strafing movement to Infested Liberator Cloud Dispersal.
 - Increased Infested Liberator lateral acceleration to 10 (how quickly the unit turns around while moving in a different direction).
 - Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
-- Fixed a bug where Infested Liberator were unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).
+- Fixed an issue where Infested Liberator were unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).

 Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
-It also just plain looks cooler.
+It also just looks cooler.
 Increasing the lingering duration allows running away before the 85% damage reduction fades.

 - Buffed P1 to also affect Brood Queens.
 - Removed prepare time from Ocular Symbiote and Spawn Broodlings.